maudeve-it/ILI9XXX-XPT2046-STM32/3C-TOUCHGFX-FM/README.md

   /* USER CODE BEGIN WHILE */
   while (1) 			// into the main loop you can add the test functions {
-	if ("event occourred needing a display update") touchgfxSignalVSync();		// asks TouchGFX to get events and redraw screen

     /* USER CODE END WHILE */